MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/indexing.md

 }
 ```

-Creating an index on { "pets.$**": 1 }, creates index on details & sub-document properties but doesn't create an index on “familyName”.
+Creating an index on { "pets.$**": 1 }, creates index on details & subdocument properties but doesn't create an index on "familyName".

 ### Limitations

 - Wildcard indexes can't support unique indexes.
 - Wildcard indexes don't support push downs of `ORDER BY` unless the filter includes only paths present in the wildcard (since they don't index undefined elements)
-- A compound wildcard index can only have 1 wildcard term and 1 or more additional index terms.
+- A compound wildcard index can only have `one` wildcard term and `one` or more index terms.
 `{ "pets.$**": 1, “familyName”: 1 }`

 ## Geospatial indexes

 Geospatial indexes support queries on data stored as GeoJSON objects or legacy coordinate pairs.
 You can use geospatial indexes to improve performance for queries on geospatial data or to run certain geospatial queries.

-Azure Cosmos DB for MongoDB vcore provides two types of geospatial indexes:
+Azure Cosmos DB for MongoDB vCore provides two types of geospatial indexes:

 - 2dsphere Indexes, which support queries that interpret geometry on a sphere.
 - 2d Indexes, which support queries that interpret geometry on a flat surface.